Extraltodeus/pre_cfg_comfy_nodes_for_ComfyUI/README.md

 Note:

 - Given that this is a non-ml solution, unlike controlnet, it can not tell the difference in between a banana and a person.
 It simply tries to make the values match the input image.
 A giraffe is just an apple with different values at a different place.
+- It is possible to chain multiple times this node for as long as the sum of all the strength sliders is equal or below one.

 ## Pre CFG automatic scale